Is pathology class coming up soon? Maybe it’s a career you’ve got your eye on. Either way; you want to know what it’s like…

 What’s easy about pathology?

-- You can do well with a superficial understanding (knowing the most common pathologies, obvious structures etc.)
+- You can do well even with a superficial understanding (knowing the most common diseases, affected body parts, etc.)

 - It’s very visually oriented

-- It’s overall competitiveness (as a specialty) is low
+- It’s overall competitiveness (as a career specialty) is low

-If you’re the type of student who is good at pattern recognition and spotting subtle differences, it’s likely you’ll be a good fit for pathology.
+If you’re the type of student who likes patterns and spotting differences, it’s likely you’ll be a good fit for pathology.

 How can I best prepare for a difficult pathology course?